Frequently Asked Questions

 Do I have to participate in volunteer hours?

-Your volunteer hours are mutually beneficial to you as a discerner, and to CFP ministry.
+Your volunteer hours are mutually beneficial to you and to CFP ministry.
 Working in community is a fruitful way to discern, to discover new talents, and to build virtue.
 While you can elect not to participate in our volunteer ministry, we strongly encourage you to take advantage of the opportunity.
-Volunteer hours help alleviate the cost of your program service fees.
+Volunteer hours help alleviate or totally cover the cost of your program service fees.

 Can I apply for residency if I have transitioned into a woman but want to return to my original male gender?